StarRocks/starrocks/docs/en/administration/management/monitoring/alert.md

 Alarm description:

-Fe thread pool size exceeds 3000.
+FE thread pool size exceeds 3000.

 Processing method:

-The default number of threads for Fe and BE is 4096.
+The default number of threads for FE and BE is 4096.
 Generally, there are many union all queries, so reduce the execution concurrency of union all and adjust the SQL level pipeline_dop.
 If it is not convenient to adjust the SQL granularity, you can adjust the pipeline_dop globally, `set global pipeline_dop = 8`.

 Emergency handling: